arodio/FedStale/tmp.md

 - train with FedAvg, 2 clients, --participation_probs 1.0 1.0, --n_rounds 100
 - do not use the parameters --swap_labels --swap_proportion 0.0 (we don't want to swap labels at the moment).
 - do not use the activity estimator but rather provide the participation probabilities.
 However, we cannot rely for this on the argument --participation_probs because it entails the presence of 2 groups of clients with a participation probability for each of the two groups.
 In our case we want to provide the exact participation probability for each client (not groups of clients).
 - create a participation_matrix (rows are clients and columns are participation 0 or 1 for each round of the federated training).
-Save this matrix with numpy.save.
+Save this matrix (e.g., with numpy.save). **Done: the participation matrix is a pandas.DataFrame.
+The number of rows (countries) must match the number of clients (n_tasks).
+The number of columns must larger of equal to than the number of FL rounds.**
 - need to change the class ActivitySimulator.
-This class should just use the participation_matrix that will be passed as an input.
+This class should just use the participation_matrix that will be passed as an input. **Done: but still need to change the inputs of the ``__init__`` of this class.**
-- change the function get_participation_dict
+- change the function get_participation_dict. **Done.**

 *For after:*
 - completely remove the parameter participation_probs from the code since we won't use it other than with --participation_probs 1.0 1.0.